bubbafat/bubbafat.github.io/_posts/2013-06-28-a-minimal-wordpress-theme-inspired-loosely-by-medium-com.md

 The layout is attempting to optimize for the pattern of “picture up front, single column, not a lot of markup”.

 For mobile, I’m just using screen width specific CSS to force max widths and a few sizing tweaks.
 I will probably end up doing more as I discover bugs and learn better practices.
 I also spent a little time making print look OK.
 No great, but I wanted something that would look ok if it was imported in to Pocket or Readability.
-I'm also looking at sites like [https://victoriousseo.com/services/keyword-research/](https://victoriousseo.com/services/keyword-research/) to make sure I have highly targeted keywords and better SEO techniques.

 As for comments – I have removed them for now while I figure out what I want to do.
 More than 99% of the comments I got last year were flagged as spam.
 Of the remaining 1%, very few were anything but “Thanks!” – so … why not just take it to Twitter?
 I might regret this decision.
 If I do, I’ll add them back.
 If you want to check more themes for your website, there is an expert that has [put together a best real estate wordpress themes](https://showcaseidx.com/the-11-best-wordpress-themes-for-real-estate-websites/) list from Showcase IDX and you can find them at the link.